 The old me and the new me had a long talk, and we figured out that this sitting in front of a screen all day every day would not work out so well in the long run.

-So I let my entrepreneurial spirit run wild, and began reverse-engineering the author process (that I’d already spent too long trying to figure out).
+So I let my entrepreneurial spirit run wild and began reverse-engineering the authoring process (that I’d already spent too long trying to figure out).
 I now focused on finding ways to shortcut the process and all the crap that comes with trying to publish a book.
 I just wanted to come up with a simple process that I could use to author a great book much, much faster.

 I did this because I knew a book was the best platform to share my message, get a little more credibility along the way, get some celebrity status (if I were lucky) and maybe one-up a few competitors.